How To Generate A Windows 10 Performance Test Report

 It’s best to name your data set.

-Creating a set from a template doesn’t give you multiple choices.
-If you choose to set it up manually, you will be provided with alternatives to choose the information you want to be included.
+Creating a set from a template doesn’t give you multiple options.
+If you choose to set it up manually, you will be provided with alternatives to select the data you want to be included.

-You will then be asked to identify the performance metrics you want to monitor.
+You will then be asked to identify the functional metrics you want to monitor.

 specific performance counters